 Using condoms consistently is a start, but using them correctly is another key to protecting oneself.
 User error, not poor condom quality, leads to most breakages.
 But a few simple rules can minimize breaks and leaks.

-Even when used correctly, condoms aren't perfect, CDC acknowledges, comparing them to other important safety-enhancing behaviors like wearing seatbelts and bicycle helmets.
-Imperfect as they are, condoms can significantly reduce the rates of unintended pregnancies and sexually transmitted diseases.
+Even when used correctly, condoms aren't perfect, CDC acknowledges, comparing them to other important safety-enhancing behaviors like wearing seat-belts and bicycle helmets.
+Imperfect as they are, condoms can significantly reduce the rates of unintended pregnancies and sexually transmitted infections.